Say Buh-Bye to the Mini Bag and Hello to the New Go-To

 If you were to read any of the text chains between my friends and me, it would be abundantly clear how often we discuss one "trivial" topic: bags.
 Sure, it might not seem like the most critical conversation (considering what's happening in the world), but the truth is that it's more than enough to carry the group chat.
 After all, we've seen so many shifts in bag trends over recent seasons that it can feel like a full-time job to keep up with what has been popular.
 Just in the past few years alone, we've seen what's "trending" change abruptly to oversize carryall totes from the viral micro mini bags (created by brands like Jacquemus).
 Basically, every type of bag imaginable has managed to cause a stir in recent seasons.

 For bag fanatics, it's been a fantastic prospect to witness the dramatic shift in trends over the past few seasons, but that doesn't mean that so much change can be somewhat fatiguing.
 I'm not sure about you, but I know, dear reader, that I'm ready to embrace more classic bags in my life.
 And while numerous styles are up for the task, there's one particular bag on my radar: clutches.
 Although this style is not as buzzy as other bags, the style has been popular for a long time.
-Clutch bags first emerged in the 1920s to address the needs of consumers who, in lieu of a more practical, traditional carryall, were craving small, stylish bags that would complement specific looks.
+Clutch bags first emerged in the 1920s to address the needs of consumers who, in lieu of a more practical, traditional carryall, were craving small, stylish bags that would complement specific looks for special occasions.

 It's true that, like mini bags, clutches can be a fussier choice since, by definition, these bags are handheld.
 But that doesn't mean they're not practical.
 Some of the best clutch bags actually can hold more than a Tic Tac and—dare I say—give pockets a run for their money.
 Don't believe me?
 In an effort to this point, I've done research to identify the 49 best clutch bags.
 Considering each bag's shape, size, price point, quality, and versatility, I've compiled a list of clutches that will hopefully prove that these bags deserve to be a part of the conversation (or, at the very least, your closet).